 Some of the primary concerns of a patient or their families can be questions relating to a search for meaning, purpose and hopes for the future, especially when faced with illness.
 Searching questions may arise at such a challenging time, which can feel difficult and complex.
 Comfort and inner strength can feel elusive.

 The Chaplaincy team is here to offer you support and a listening ear.
 Your individual experience, feelings and views will be respected, whatever they may be, for those with faith and those with none.
 Hospice in the Weald does not allow any staff or volunteers to evangelise or promote any faith or beliefs.

 The Chaplaincy Team

-Rev'd Liza Waller, our chaplain, works as part of the hospice multi-discplinary team.
-Liza works with a team of trained and supervised volunteers who offer spiritual and pastoral support throughout the Hospice community as requested.
+Our Chaplaincy volunteers work as part of the hospice multi-discplinary team to offer spiritual and pastoral support throughout the Hospice community as requested.

 Visits can also be arranged by a leader from a patients' own faith community or religious tradition.

 There are regular informal and ecumenical gatherings of prayer which take place in our beautiful Quiet Room.
 All are welcome.
 Holy Communion can be given on request.

 For more information please contact Urtzi Cristobal, Head of Counselling & Support Service on 01892 820525 or firstname.lastname@example.org